The Senior Course

 Study Period E: Global Security Challenges *

 Study Period F - Field Study: Regional Approaches and PfP

 Study Period G: Crisis Management – The NMDX

 (* Indicates MSC, IPOC short courses)

-During the course, the entire Senior Course departs on two field studies to NATO capitals and headquarters to hear directly from senior officials.
+During the course, the entire Senior Course departs on three field studies to NATO capitals and headquarters to hear directly from senior officials.
 For the latter, NATO Headquarters, Allied Command Operations and Allied Command Transformation provide the big picture of the Alliance and its plans and operations.
 But the real revelations begin in the capitals when the course members see and hear how the nations make policy.
 Following these trips, the College requires analytic papers from each committee with their perception of the state of transatlantic relations and national contributions to the Alliance.

 There are two capstone exercises during the final weeks prior to graduation.
 The first is a three-day political simulation at the North Atlantic Council level to deal with several consensus-stressing threats to Alliance security that demand action.
 The second is the presentation of each committee's Study Project -- an in-depth look at a topic affecting Alliance security approved by the faculty early in the course.
 Both a written analytic paper and oral presentation are required.

 Learning obviously does not end at graduation.
 The classroom should be more a state of mind than a place.
 Education should become a career-long endeavour, in which the individual who wants to learn has readily available to him or her all that is needed to progress to new levels of knowledge and understanding.
 Through the use of a website, portal protected interest groups, a variety of Advanced Distributed Learning (ADL) opportunities as well as networks of Anciens of the various College courses the College seeks to preserve the contacts and provide for a virtual learning experience to support continuing education outside the College.